build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 A prompt can contain information such as: instruction, input/question, context, examples of output.

 I got inspiration from a friend that, doing prompt engineering is like moving from using **System 1** to **System 2** (as referred to the book "***Thinking, Fast and Slow***" by Daniel Kahneman, [Ref [1]](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555)).
 With simple prompt engineering techniques (e.g. ***Zero-shot Prompt***), the response may not be so accurate and even contains **hallucination** (not factual).
 However, when deploying more advanced prompt engineering techniques, the model is guided to e.g. ***"Let's think step by step"***, which end up with more accurate response.
 In addition, the advanced prompt engineering techniques also perform better on solving more complex problems, such as ***complex reasoning***, or ***knowledge-intensive tasks***.
-However advanced prompt engineering are also more complex to begin with, so start from the technique that fits your need.
+Be aware that advanced prompt engineering are also more complex to begin with, so start from the technique that fits your need.

 Let's look at some popular prompt engineering techniques in a high level.